misiektoja/spotify_profile_monitor/docs/configuration.md

 `WEBHOOK_TEMPLATE` controls the Discord-format request body.
 Supported placeholders are `title`, `description`, `version`, `image_url`, `fields`, `fields_str`, `color`, `timestamp`, `username` and `avatar_url`.

-Use a dictionary or a JSON string encoding an object.
-Lists and non-JSON strings are rejected before delivery.
-All payloads replace `allowed_mentions` with `{"parse": []}` so alert text cannot trigger Discord mentions.
+Discord templates must produce a JSON object.
+Use a dictionary or a JSON string encoding an object, including legacy strings with doubled object braces.
+Lists, non-JSON strings and unsupported placeholders are rejected before delivery.
+Alert text is kept literal and all payloads replace `allowed_mentions` with `{"parse": []}` so alert text cannot trigger Discord mentions.
+Reloaded settings apply to the next delivery.

 `WEBHOOK_TRANSFORMS` applies string methods to shared placeholder values before the template and headers are rendered: